jianghejie/baseadapterhelper/README.md

 # baseadapterhelper
-a handy adapter for ListView and RecyClerview. base on JoanZapata's base-adapter-helper and add support for RecyClerview
+a handy adapter for ListView and RecyClerview. base on JoanZapata's base-adapter-helper but add support for RecyClerview.

 ##How to use it